 Serving Those Who Serve West Virginia

-Active members contribute pre-tax 8.5% of their monthly salary, and the Sheriff's Office of the county in which the member is employed in covered employment contributes an additional 12.5% of the member's monthly salary.
+Active members contribute 8.5% of their gross monthly salary pre-tax and the Sheriff's Office contributes an additional 12.5% of the member's gross monthly salary.
 In addition, the county contributes certain fees charged for reports and other services provided by Sheriff's Offices.
 A member is vested after completion of 60 months of covered employment.

 "Board", when used in the following sections refers to the West Virginia Consolidated Public Retirement Board.

 Retirement benefits are not automatic.
 You must apply to the Board for your retirement benefits.

 Distributions must start by April 1 of the year following the later of:

 a) the date you reach age 70½, or